HET Data and Plots

 File Format Description

-The files have names like BeH07Dec.15m (which can be parsed as spacecraft B, electrons and hydrogen, 2007 December, 15minute averages).
+The files have names like BeH07Dec.15m (which can be parsed as spacecraft B, electrons and protons, 2007 December, 15minute averages).

 Column 1: Verse number (always '0')